Paul Trauger Culbertson Sr.

-Paul Trauger Culbertson, Sr. (April 11, 1897 – December 18, 1968) was an American diplomat and soldier.
+Paul Trauger Culbertson Sr. (April 11, 1897 – December 18, 1968) was an American diplomat and soldier.

 Biography

 Early life

-Culbertson was born on April 11, 1897, in Greennsburg, Pennsylvania to the George Culbertson, alongside three other sons.
+Culbertson was born on April 11, 1897, in Greensburg, Pennsylvania, to George Culbertson, alongside three other sons.
 He studied at Western High School, before enlisting as a private on November 1, 1917, during World War I in the United States Army Ambulance Service, where he participated in the Second Battle of the Somme, during which he was awarded the Croix de Guerre.
 Following two of his brothers into the university, Culbertson graduated from Yale University in 1923; while there he joined Alpha Chi Rho and the Yale Glee Club.
 After graduating he moved to Emporia, Kansas.

-Culbertson had a son, Paul Trauger Culbertson, Jr., with his wife Maria Bisset Culbertson on February 2, 1929.
+Culbertson had a son, Paul Trauger Culbertson Jr., with his wife Maria Bisset Culbertson, on February 2, 1929.
 Shortly after, in the 1930s, the family moved to Darnestown, Maryland.